 Raw is great, but it’s not convenient.
 Raw food takes space in your fridge, is messy, bloody, and can bring pathogens into your home.

 To solve this, we freeze-dry chunks of meat and organs to lock in the nutrition but make it easy for you at home.
-Our freeze-dried process occurs at below-zero temperatures and retains 98% of its raw nutrition but weights only 20% of its original weight.
+Our freeze-dried process occurs at below-zero temperatures and retains 98% of its raw nutrition but weighs only 20% of its original weight.
 A little goes a long way as most of meat is moisture.

 Our recipes contain probiotics (good bacteria) and prebiotic fibre (feeds good bacteria) which work together to help optimise your dog’s health.
 Good news for healthy poos.